COLLINS LAKEVIEW FOREST

 Dying, dead and down trees are important components of forest ecosystems, because during the process of death and decay they are inhabited by an extraordinarily diverse succession of organisms ranging from woodpeckers and other cavity-users, to myriad invertebrates, fungi, and microorganisms.
 Not only are dead trees critical microhabitats for many species, but they are also large reservoirs of organic matter and hence play a role in nutrient cycling.
 There are alternatives, such as killing trees to meet immediate needs, or providing nest boxes, but allowing a few large, old trees to die naturally is preferable under most circumstances.

-The Resource Manager and Lands Manager are both trained in archaeological site detection/determination in California.
-Although Oregon has no requirements through the Forest Practice Rules to survey for archaeological sites, requirements are exceeded by applying the same training we have received for California and applying it to Oregon operations.
+The Forest Manager and some staff are trained and certified as Cultural Resource Surveyors by the State of California.
+Although Oregon has no requirements through the Forest Practice Rules to survey for cultural sites, requirements are exceeded by applying the same survey approach across the ownership prior to operations.

-If a significant site is found during the preparation of a THP, or during active operations on a THP, or on harvest operations in Oregon, mitigation for protection of the site will be avoidance.
+If a significant site is found during the preparation of a treatment unit, or during active operations, protection mitigation for a site will be through avoidance.

-CLF has and will continue to support research on various aspects of forest ecosystems.
-In the past we have allowed federal and state employees to collect data upon our land.
-This type of participation maintains lines of communication between CLF and the research community as well as providing CLF with up to date information which ultimately improves the overall management of the CLF lands.
+Collins has and will continue to support research on various aspects of forest ecosystem and management.
+In the past we have participated in federal and state projects across the ownership.
+This participation maintains lines of communication between Collins and the research community as well as providing managers with up-to-date information which influences the overall management of the forest lands.

 Some of the research projects that have been carried out on CLF lands are: